 First, determine your money coming in.
-It’s likely that most of your household income will be coming from your employment.
+Most of your household income will likely be coming from your employment.
 Take a look at one of your pay stubs and see how much you get each month after taxes and payments for items like benefits, parking, donations, etc. Don’t forget about other forms of income from other sources, such as stocks or a rental property, pension, Canada Child Benefit, etc.

 What are your fixed expenses?